 In the near future, Microsoft is aiming to offer simple ways by which users can leverage DNS settings on Windows.
 On the other hand, device admins and enterprise admins will be able to configure DoH servers separately.

-TIP: Read: How to enable and test DNS over HTTPS in Windows 10.
+TIP: Read: How to enable DNS over HTTPS in Windows 10.